When is group training the best option?

 You’re welcome to join Life Skills class any time there is a space available!
 Once joining class, you will attend 6 consecutive weekly classes to complete your full program.
 The curriculum is specially designed such that classes may be taken in any order.

 What happens if I miss a class?

 In the case of a COVID-related shut down, illness, quarantine, students in the In-Person Life Skills program will be transferred into the Virtual Life Skills format to complete their remaining classes.
-Students will already be familiar with the virtual platform because this is where their at-home reference information is accessed!
+Students will already be familiar with the virtual platform because this is where their at-home reference information is found!

-Students with non-COVID related absences, for example scheduling conflicts, can keep up with access to their online Life Skills Reference Classroom.
+Students with non-COVID related absences, for example scheduling conflicts, can keep up with access to their online Life Skills Online Resource Classroom.

 What happens when the school is closed?

 All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage, and programs will be scheduled around this.

 In the case of a COVID-related shut down, illness, or quarantine, all students in the In-Person Life Skills program will be transferred into the Virtual Life Skills format to complete their remaining classes.
-Students will already be familiar with the virtual platform because this is where their at-home reference information is accessed!
+Students will already be familiar with the virtual platform because this is where their at-home reference information is found!

 Do you cancel classes in bad weather?

 Very rarely!
 Unless the roads are dire (e.g. heavy freezing rain), classes will run.
-All students affected will be contacted when this is the case.
+All students affected will be contacted if a class is cancelled.
 If you haven’t heard from the office, assume classes will run.
 Please be prepared to drive in our Canadian winters, especially if you choose to travel to the facility from out of town during winter months!